By Dr. A.J. Drenth

 The primary purpose of the eyes is extraverted perception.
 Hence, it does not seem unreasonable to predict the eyes to be most active—darting, toggling, and looking around—when an individual is using an extraverted Perceiving function (Se or Ne).

-As discussed in my e-book, The 16 Personality Types, Se attunes to actualities and concrete details of the immediate environment.
+As discussed in my e-book, My True Type, Se attunes to actualities and concrete details of the immediate environment.
 It is quick to notice sensory changes or physical movements, which is why SPs often excel in activities like team sports or emergency medicine.
 The eyes of SP types often appear wide and alert.
 Since Se is not a verbal function (especially not a “explorative” verbal function like Ne) and its primary focus in a one-to-one conversation is the interlocutor’s physical expressions and responses, ESPs are less likely to appear distracted when conversing than ENPs are (assuming the ESP isn’t terribly bored or restless).
 This likely ties into what CT describes as the Se “lock in,” in which the Se user locks their gaze onto the person they are speaking with.

 Unlike Se, Ne is unconcerned with the concrete details or happenings of the immediate environment.
 Rather, it is interested in scanning for new ideas, connections, and possibilities.
 Despite the fact that much of this scanning is mental (N) rather than sensory in nature, when Ne is engaged, the eyes can often be seen darting broadly from side-to-side, as if they were looking around for something.
 This alone may contribute to ENPs’ reputation for appearing distracted, flighty, and scattered, which is only bolstered by the random, disjointed, and scattered musings of NP types.

 Introverted Sensing (Si) & Introverted Intuition (Ni)